userguide-galaxea/Product_User_Guide/docs/Guide/R1/Software_Guide_Interface.md

 ## Operation Control Interface

-The current Galaxea R1 operation control interface mainly consists of three parts, which are operation control interfaces of the chassis, arms (left and right arm) and the torso.
-Among them, each drive has different motion interface exposure.
-All interfaces are exposed in the form of ROS topic and made available to the user.
+The current Galaxea R1 operation and control interface is mainly composed of three parts: the chassis, the left and right arms, and the torso.
+Each drive has different motion interface exposure.
+The interfaces provided by these drivers are in the form of ROS topics as described below and available to users.

 ### Chassis Control Interface

-The operation and control interface of the chassis is exposed in the form of ROS topic, which is used to specify the chassis to agree at the expected speed.
-The speed includes the superposition of X,Y and Yaw Rate.
+The chassis control interface can be used to command the chassis to move at the target speed, which includes the combination of X, Y, and Yaw Rate:

 <table style="width: 100%; border-collapse: collapse;">
   <tr>